 (This page is pertinent to both lecture and lab.)

-Our experiment in lab followed both blood lactate levels and the volume of gas exhaled (Ve) as our subjects expended progressively more energy on a bicycle ergometer.
+Our experiment in lab followed the end-tidal CO2 and respiratory rate as our subjects expended progressively more energy on a bicycle ergometer.
 But before looking at the results, let's review the sensors that influence ventilation.

-Now let's look at the correlation between lactate in the blood and ventilation.
-The results from one of our subjects (Tuesday 12:30) are shown below.
+Now let's look at the correlation between end-tidal CO2 and respiratory rate.
+The results from our subject in the lab meeting on Tuesday at 10:30 are shown below.

-Now let's consider the effect of the observed changes in ventilation on the blood gases.
-The figure to the right shows the expected changes in PaO2 and PaCO2 as the level of exercise increases.
+The figure to the right shows the expected changes in PaO2 and PaCO2 as the level of exercise increases in an exercise tolerance test.

 Observe that the PaO2 actually increases somewhat past the lactate threshold (vertical dotted line), while the PaCO2 decreases.
 This, of course, is not what one expects intuitively.
 At the extremes of exercise, it feels as if one is struggling to get enough oxygen.
 In reality, the hemoglobin in blood leaving the lungs is essentially saturated with oxygen at all levels of exercise.